Health Care Professional Information

 Stinging nettle, common nettle, greater nettle

-The root of nettle is widely used to treat benign prostatic hypertrophy (BPH), allergies, arthritis, and inflammation.
-It is usually combined with herbs such as saw palmetto and pygeum for the treatment of BPH.
+Nettle is a perennial herbaceous flowering plant, native to Asia, Europe, and North America.
+The root is widely used to treat benign prostatic hypertrophy (BPH), allergies, arthritis, and inflammation.
+Nettle is usually combined with herbs such as saw palmetto and pygeum for the treatment of BPH.
 Several compounds have been isolated from nettle including flavonoid glycosides that appear to contribute to its biological effects, although the precise mechanism of action is unclear.

 - Benign prostatic hypertrophy (BPH)

 - Oily skin